smattymatty/mathew-storm-site/writing_content/Chapter 2 - The First Stones.md

 "Lieutenant Theron isn't here."

-Daedalus noted the name.
-Another layer of palace politics.
+Daedalus recognized the name as another layer of palace politics.
 The boy fell silent, though his shoulders stayed tense with unspoken questions.

 They emerged into sunlight where horses waited.
 Sergeant Nikias announced, "We ride for the quarries.
 His Majesty expects you there before sunset."